-Supporting regulatory compliance with AI
+Supporting regulatory compliance in the pharmaceutical industry

 Can you tell me about yourself and your experience in pharmaceutical manufacturing?